This third part of the course continues my interest in documentary. It explores the dynamics of text and image:

 - the role an audience has in reading it.

-This set of projects extend earlier work on Aldeburgh in Illustration 2:
+This set of projects extend earlier work on St Ives in Printmaking 1 and Illustration 1.

 The project aims to develop and examine different ways of communicating ‘place’.
 And respond to a key skill area I identified for development: watercolour, gouache and ink drawing and painting.
 Looking at the range of styles and the ways in which these affect interpretation of the image.
 And starting to develop my own approach to these media, building on earlier work for an OCA Certificate in Painting that has not so far been followed through in my illustration work in any significant way.

 It will continue my consideration of what might be meant by ‘alternative documentary’ in the light of discussions around walking and psychogeography and selection and treatment of what I draw and how I draw it in relation to both ‘visible’ and ‘invisible’ dimensions of:

 - Whose place? different perspectives and interests.
 Looking particularly at what might be meant by ‘the female gaze’ and ‘multiculturalism’

 - When place? places change over time – even over a few seconds short term, long term, historical perspective and layers – St Ives has a long and colourful history going back to ?? times